 About the teachers:

 Caitlin Meives is a proud (and nerdy) preservationist who owns an early 20th century home in the Park Ave neighborhood.
 She is the Preservation Planner on staff at The Landmark Society of Western New York, a regional non-profit preservation organization and the co-founder of The Landmark Society’s Young Urban Preservationists (YUPs).
 She received her Masters of Science in Historic Preservation from the University of Vermont.
+Follow along with her preservation adventures @catameives.

 Christopher Brandt is a native Rochesterian, local history buff, and obsessive owner of a time-capsule house built in 1928.
 He received his Masters in Architecture and Certificate in Historic Preservation from the University of Virginia and is an architect at Bero Architecture PLLC.
-In his spare time, he serves as the Advocacy and Education Chair of the Young Urban Preservationists, is a member of the Town of Irondequoit Preservation Commission, and blogs about his home restoration adventures at www.myperfectlittlemoneypit.com
+In his spare time, he serves as the Advocacy and Education Chair of the Young Urban Preservationists, member of the Town of Irondequoit Preservation Commission, and blogs about his home restoration adventures at www.myperfectlittlemoneypit.com

 For details about our refund and class cancellation policy, visit our FAQs.